Digital has transformed retail. That’s pretty obvious.

 And while digital research and in-store shopping go hand-in-hand — 90 percent of pre-purchasing research happens online, and nine out of 10 people use their smartphones in-store while shopping, according to the i-scoop report — it’s also completely changed the rules.

-Here are some of the reasons why retailers fail to successfully negotiate this perilous retail environment.
+Here are some of the reasons why retailers fail to successfully negotiate this perilous retail environment and create a thriving digital retail marketing strategy.

 Some retailers sell exclusively online.
 Others, particularly those that sell big-ticket items that require some expertise, want to drive store visits.